 Every type of iron needs a different solution.
 Culligan uses a combination of aeration, chlorination, softening, and mechanical filtration.
 Finding and fixing your iron problem is best left to a professional.

-Call your local Culligan Man to schedule a test today.
-He’s trained and equipped to diagnose the cause of your water problem and implement a perfect Culligan solution.
+Call your local Culligan Water expert to schedule a test today.
+He's trained and equipped to diagnose the cause of your water problem and implement a perfect Culligan solution.